CMCC Health Sciences Library Frequently Asked Questions

 8. How do I book a library study room or the library computer lab?

-Faculty or staff may book the study rooms or the computer lab for group teaching or training.
+Faculty, staff or authorized peer tutors may book the study rooms or the computer lab for group teaching or training.
 Booking is done through the library staff.
 For students, use of these rooms is on a first-come, first-served basis.

 9. Who do I contact to find out about using multimedia resources and equipment?